merijnkok959595/n8nrailway/README.md

-# n8n on Railway (with custom npm packages)
+# n8n on Railway (with custom npm packages + media tools)

 Run your own automation workflows with [n8n](https://n8n.io/) using Railway's simple deployment setup.

-This repo gives you a containerized version of n8n with a few handy packages pre-installed (like `axios`, `cheerio`, and `moment`) so you can build custom workflows without extra config.
+This repo gives you a containerized version of n8n with a few handy packages pre-installed (like `axios`, `cheerio`, `moment`, `yt-dlp`, and `ffmpeg`) so you can build custom workflows without extra config.
 It's meant to be quick and hassle-free.

 ---